Bfgeshka/awesome-c/README.md

 * [chokepoint/CryptHook](https://github.com/chokepoint/CryptHook) - TCP/UDP symmetric encryption tunnel wrapper
 * [clibs/dumpasn1](https://github.com/clibs/dumpasn1) - Display the contents of ASN.1 encoded data
 * [deltachat/deltachat-core](https://github.com/deltachat/deltachat-core) - Delta.Chat C-Library with e2e chat-over-email functionality & Python bindings
+* [fastos/fastsocket](https://github.com/fastos/fastsocket) - Fastsocket is a highly scalable socket and its underlying networking implementation of Linux kernel.
+With the straight linear scalability, Fastsocket can provide extremely good performance in multicore machines.
+In addition, it is very easy to use and maintain.
+As a result, it has been deployed in the production environment of SINA.
+* [felipec/msn-pecan](https://github.com/felipec/msn-pecan) - MSN Messenger library in C

 ### Websockets ###
 * [Wslay][248] - WebSocket library.
 Implements version 13 of the WebSocket